mariebriand/42-CC_Libft/README.md

 ## Project status ##

-This project is finished, it has passed the 3 needed peer-corrections and the 42moulinette.
+This project is finished, it has passed the 3 needed peer-corrections and the 42moulinette. <\br>
-As I did not passed all bonuses at that time (113 instead of 115 over 100), I corrected them after some time.
-Enven though everything should be good by now, be aware that these functions were not tested the usual way.
+As I did not passed all bonuses at that time (113 instead of 115 over 100), I corrected them after some time. <\br>
+Even though everything should be good by now, be aware that bonuses were not tested the usual way.

 [![forthebadge](https://forthebadge.com/images/badges/made-with-c.svg)](https://forthebadge.com)